 The Horizon Centre for Doctoral Training (CDT) is based at the University of Nottingham and is supported by a £9.3 million investment from Research Councils UK, the University of Nottingham and over 30 industry partners.

 Internationally recognised as a leading research university, the University of Nottingham is one of the top five UK universities for collaborations with industry and the private sector, leading to cutting-edge research solutions that make a real difference to modern day science and society.

 Each year Horizon recruits 10-20 students on to our PhD programme from a wide range of backgrounds including positioning, computer science, engineering, business, geography, psychology, HCI and other arts, science and social science disciplines.

-Students spend 4 years experiencing an innovative PhD programme that combines a PhD research project with training in interdisciplinary research, innovation skills and industrial internships.
+Students spend 4 years experiencing an innovative PhD programme that combines a PhD research project with training in transdisciplinary research, innovation skills and industrial internships.